 - Pony Club

 - British Driving Society

-Most days include registration at 9.30am with a 10am start, finishing at 4pm - lunch and refreshments are provided.
+Most days include registration at 9.30am with a 10am start, finishing at 4pm.
 You’ll also receive a training pack with course notes to take home for future reference.

 View our current list of dates and book your place online.
 If you can't find training near you, let us know and we may be able to organise one for you.